 Dr Dominique Langin : They are three main premenopausal symptoms.

-The first is an irregularity of the hormonal cycle, which will become a little anarchic with months with normal periods, months with longer or shorter periods, sometimes also a complete irregularity over several months.
+The first symptoms is an irregularity of the hormonal cycle.
+It will become a little anarchic, with months with normal periods, others with longer or shorter peridos.
+Sometimes also, a complete irregularity over several months.

 The second symptom will be mood lability.
 We will find women who will be very sensitive, in one direction or the other, in sadness or on the contrary in exaltation or even euphoria.

-The third component is what we call “climacteric disorders” which are associated with the first two symptoms, i.e., we will find women who will suffer from major hot flashes, sometimes profuse sweating.
+The third component is what we call “climacteric disorders”.
+They are associated with the first two symptoms, i.e..
+We will find women who will suffer from major hot flashes, sometimes profuse sweating.

 Dr Dominique Langin : This hormonal secretion is going to be reduced around the age of 50.
 This evolution is never comparable for all women.
 Different factors make it happen earlier or later in a woman’s life.
 There are family factors, personal factors, history, which will modify this date of appearance of pre-menopausal symptoms until the arrival of menopause.

 At what level does the medical profession interfere in the management of menopause?

 Dr Dominique Langin : This follow-up will be done first and foremost through the metabolism, which means, that there will be a modification of menopausal women’s bodies, that will make us think about weight gain, muscle loss, skin modification in the first instance, therefore a dietary approach.

 In a second phase, there will also be a modification of vaginal secretions and the woman’s hormonal cycle, therefore a gynecological follow-up.